harrisonchiu/DogIDModel/README.md

 | EfficientNetB5-NoisyStudent-1 | 0.8662 //        | 0.3871 //        | 450/2038 in 4th   | 32        | 0.001         | Top only |
 | EfficientNetB5-NoisyStudent-2 | 0.8947 // 0.8850 | 0.2875 // 0.4049 | 15                | 24        | 0.001         | Top only |
 | EfficientNetB5-NoisyStudent-3 | 0.8818 // 0.8920 | 0.3361 // 0.3631 | 8                 | 24        | 0.001         | Top only |

+**Our own model was based on VGG16 architecture which are composed of multiple blocks of many Convolutional 2D layers, followed by MaxPooling and Dropout layers.

 ### Notes
 - VGG16 performed the worst.